publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schI/ptD/spt2/m__us_usc_t20_s6453.md

     (8) as appropriate, a description of how the program will involve parents in efforts to improve the educational achievement of their children, assist in dropout prevention activities, and prevent the involvement of their children in delinquent activities;

-    (9) a description of how the program under this subpart will be coordinated with other Federal, State, and local programs, such as programs under title I of [Public Law 105–220][/us/pl/105/220] \[[29 U.S.C.
-2801][/us/usc/t29/s2801] et seq.\] and vocational and technical education programs serving at-risk children and youth;
+    (9) a description of how the program under this subpart will be coordinated with other Federal, State, and local programs, such as programs under title I of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3111][/us/usc/t29/s3111] et seq.\] and vocational and technical education programs serving at-risk children and youth;

     (10) a description of how the program will be coordinated with programs operated under the Juvenile Justice and Delinquency Prevention Act of 1974 \[[42 U.S.C.
 5601][/us/usc/t42/s5601] et seq.\] and other comparable programs, if applicable;